poetapp/explorer-web/.github/PULL_REQUEST_TEMPLATE.md

 ### Warning

-Merging to `master` automatically triggers a deploy in production.
+Merging to `master` automatically triggers a deploy to QA.